Blokz101/Obsidian-Vault/Journal/Wednesday Jun 8th, 2022.md

 	- [ ] Check [[Power]] accuracy
 - [[Mami's bench expansion project]]
 	- [x] Buy wood needed for the project
-	- [ ] Prep bench
-		- Cut off extra wood
-		- Modify bench so there are no conflicts with the expansion

 ## Progress